Povstalec/StargateJourney/blocks/stargate_variants.md

 These variants are available in the base mod.
 To change the gate variant, you need a [Stargate variant crystal]({{ site.baseurl }}/items/crystals/#stargate-variant-crystals).

+{: .future }
+It is planned to distinguish the variant crystals for different Stargates.

 1. Table of Contents
 {:toc}